davidwhogg/DiffractionMicroscopy/README.md

 - The problem is analogous to (or identical to, in some sense) inferring a function from an **observation of its auto-correlation**.
-- We will concentrate on methods that involve explicit **optimization of a justified objective function** or probabilistic inference.
+- We will concentrate on methods that involve either explicit **optimization of a justified objective function** or else some kind of probabilistic inference.